 Although I surrounded myself with various sort of caterpillars they predominately remained in a parallel world.
 They sometimes showed an instinctive responds to when I appeared in front of the breeding tent, their typical responds to being confronted with a predator: some held still for long periods of time, others started moving wildly in an attempt to chase me away.

-Metamorphosis is a series of photographs in which caterpillars are shown on their specific host plant(s).
-These photos are made against a white background, a visual reference to drawings and engravings from the 17th and 18th century, when entomology developed as a science.
+Metamorphosis is a series of photographs in which caterpillars are shown on their specific host plants.
+These photos were made against a white background, a visual reference to drawings and engravings from the 17th as those of Maria Sibylla Merian.
 The white background, and also the bamboo paper on which the photos are printed, emphasise the graphic part of photographic.